 The population of Catalonia is 7,522,596 (source: Idescat).

 The Catalonian parliament declared independence from Spain on 27 October 2017.
-The Spanish government has refused to accept this declaration of independence, so Catalonia’s current status is uncertain.
+The Spanish government has refused to accept this declaration of independence, so Catalonia remains a part of Spain.

 Barcelona (population: 1,608,746) is the largest city in Catalonia, and the second-largest city in Spain.